 The below list shows a variety of applications that use of the Strike API to enable payments through Bitcoin and Lightning.
 Payments delivered to Strike accounts can be configured to be received as either cash or bitcoin within the Strike app's settings.

 The code for these apps are available in the linked Github repositories.

-Strike.army lets you passively send and receive cash payments from your Strike account.
+Strike.army uses OAuth permissions to make payments on your behalf.
 Once authorized, you can set parameters for Strike.Army to send payments from your Strike cash balance.
 These parameters include amount, frequency, and reusability limits, so that payments are only sent in a manner that you have approved.
-Once the parameters are set, Strike.Army displays a shareable Bitcoin Lightning QR code, which once scanned by a Lightning-enabled wallet will send dollars from your Strike cash balance and deliver as bitcoin to the scanner’s wallet.
+Once the parameters are set, Strike.Army generates a shareable Bitcoin Lightning QR code, which once scanned by any Lightning-enabled wallet will send dollars from your Strike cash balance and deliver as bitcoin to the scanner’s wallet.

 Additionally, Strike.Army lets you view your Strike cash balance in-app and receive dollar payments through Bitcoin lightning QR codes.

 The Strike.army app has been discontinued, but the code repository is available at https://github.com/v0l/strike.army.

 Strike Oauth is a simple proof of concept that demonstrates how to integrate Strike Oauth Connect.